 Dec.
 6, 2015

 By the time December rolls around, it might be getting a little frosty where you live.
 Not so on the beautiful island of Oahu, Hawaii!
 More than 2000 runners are expected to turn out for the capstone of the XTERRA Trail Run Series.
 Anyone can enter; there is no qualifying process for this World Championship, which boasts a $10,000 prize purse.
 Hosted at the stunning Kualoa Ranch in Hawaii on trails only accessible to the public during race weekend, the event offers a half marathon (the official Championship course) as well as a 10K, 5K and “adventure walk.”

 Nov.
 29, 2015

 Cruising through the woods at Hemlock Overlook.
 Photo by Brian W. Knight/Swim Bike Run Photography

 The Backyard Burn Trail Running Series takes place each spring and fall in five different parks in northern Virginia.
-The fall series begins with race #1 at Lake Fairfax Park in Reston, Virginia, on October 16 and concludes with the November 27 race at Fountainhead in Fairfax Station.
+The fall series begins with race #1 at Wakefield Park in Annandale, VA on Sept.
+13 and concludes with the Nov.
+29 race at Hemlock Overlook, Clifton, VA.
+The course at Hemlock Overlook is located along the banks of the historic Bull Run and feels surprisingly remote, given its proximity to Washington, DC.
 Be ready to scramble up plenty of rocks, roots, hills and stream crossings—and keep an eye out for deer, beaver, turkey, osprey and great blue heron.
 The Backyard Burn series allows runners to accrue points over multiple races to compete for age-group prizes.
 (Be aware: these races sell out fast!)

 Splashing through a creek at another Backyard Burn Series race.
 Photo by Brian W. Knight/Swim Bike Run Photography